 There's a reason Little House on the Prairie is still popular with audiences decades after it ended.
-The family values, the true stories of Laura Ingalls Wilder's upbringing in Walnut Grove, Minnesota, and life lessons in each episode have made it one of the all-time greats.
-Based on Wilder's autobiographical Little House books, the show starred Melissa Gilbert (Laura), Michael Landon (Charles Ingalls), Karen Grassle (Caroline Ingalls), and Melissa Sue Anderson (Mary Ingalls) as the Ingalls family for nine wonderful seasons on NBC.
+The family values, the true stories of Laura Ingalls Wilder's upbringing in Walnut Grove, Minnesota and life lessons in each rerun have made it one of the all-time greats.
+Based on Wilder's autobiographical Little House books, the show starred Melissa Gilbert (Laura), Michael Landon (Charles Ingalls), Karen Grassle (Caroline Ingalls) and Melissa Sue Anderson (Mary Ingalls) as the Ingalls family for nine wonderful seasons on NBC.

 Even with the news of a new reboot in the works, we're not sure how they'll be able to top the original cast members.
 Landon was Charles Ingalls and Alison Arngrim was the ultimate brat Nellie Oleson.
 Not to mention, Gilbert perfectly captured Laura Ingalls growing up before our very eyes and eventually falling in love with Almanzo Wilder.
 Either way, we're excited for the continuation of the beloved television series' legacy.